 Census documents 1841-1911 UK & USA census documents; 1939 register (FindmyPast).
 Cumbria Archive Service; Lancashire Archive Service, National Archives; Borthwick Institute; Ancestry Worldwide; Findmypast; Lancashire Online Parish Clerk; Latter Day Saints; Free BMD; Free REG; Commonwealth War Graves Commission; Gazettes Online; GENUKI; Historical Directories of England & Wales online; Internet Archive Digital Library; Family Search Books online; HathiTrust books online; Lancashire BMDs; Old Cumbria Gazetteer; Open Library Books; medievalgenealogy.org.uk; Yorkshire BMDs; British History Online; Scotlands People and many more websites I have looked at over the years.

 My Facebook page which has some information about my book and also some stories, documents and photographs of Grisenthwaites. https://www.facebook.com/grisenthwaite.history/.
 I am hoping soon to have a website!
-I am presently working my way through the tree to update some death dates.
+I am presently working my way through the tree to update some death dates and standardise place names.

 You may find our other Guild websites of interest: